MicroEJ/docs/Tutorials/tutorialInstrumentJavaCodeForLogging.rst

 In this tutorial, we will describe 3 ways for logging data:

-- Using `Trace <https://repository.microej.com/artifacts/ej/api/trace>`_ library, a real-time event recording library designed for performance and interaction analysis.
+- Using `Trace <https://repository.microej.com/artifacts/ej/api/trace>`_ library: a real-time event recording library designed for performance and interaction analysis.
 - Using `Message <https://repository.microej.com/artifacts/ej/library/runtime/message/>`_ library: a lightweight and simple logging library.
 - Using `Logging <https://repository.microej.com/artifacts/ej/library/eclasspath/logging/>`_ library: a complete and highly configurable standard logging library.